Telkom Vocational School (Medan)

+Telkom Vocational School Medan (Indonesian: Sekolah Menengah Kejuruan Telkom Medan; SMK Telkom Medan) is a vocational school specializing in Telecommunications and Information Engineering.
+It operates under the auspices of the Sandhykara Putra Telkom Foundation.
+The school holds ISO 9001 certification.

+The school has received high accreditation scores, including a score of 97 in its Switching Engineering program and a score of 95 for its Computer and Network Engineering program.

+The school collaborates with Cisco Systems through the Cisco Networking Academy Program.

-This school is located in Jamin Ginting Street No. 9C, 11,1 km from the center of Medan.
-The location is near Pancur Batu City, North Sumatera and near tourism area, such as Greenhill and Hairos.
+The school is located on Jamin Ginting Street No. 9C, about 11.1 km from Medan’s city center.
+It is near Pancur Batu in North Sumatra and close to tourist areas like Greenhill and Hairos.

 Vocational school in Indonesia

 Vocational school in Indonesia could be considered as high school with special focused courses.
 Because, in Indonesian vocational school, they still have the same must-learned subjects with the general high school.
 So, that is why some vocational school could have opportunity to continue their study to the college.